-There are two different working statuses for our Global LF inverter: "Power On" and "Power Off".
+There are two different working statuses for the inverter: "Power On" and "Power Off".

 When the power switch on power switch panel (Figure 7) is in "Unit Off" position, the inverter is powered off.

 When the power switch is turned to either of "Power Saver Auto" or "Power Saver Off", the inverter is powered on.